 \subsection{Implementation details}

-We trained our model on the full MOT17 train set for 300 epochs and on the MOT20 train set for 50 epochs using a learning rate of $1e^{-4}$ with a step learning rate scheduler that decreased the learning rate value by a factor of $0.1$ after 180 epochs.
+We trained our model on the full MOT17 train set for 300 epochs and on the MOT20 train set for 50 epochs using a learning rate of $1e^{-4}$ with a step learning rate scheduler that decreased the learning rate value by a factor of $0.1$ after 180 and 50 epochs respectively.
 For UA-DETRAC we trained our model on the full train set for 24 epochs and decreased the learning rate after 15 epochs.
 On either case we set $T_h^{min} = 3$, $T_h^{max} = 30$, $H_{max} = 100$ and we used Adam optimizer (\cite{adam}).
-For MOT17 we used and $E_{min} = 20$, $E_{max} = 160$ and for UA-DETRAC $E_{min} = 2$, $E_{max} = 10$.
-For both datasets we chose to filter-out any detections that have confidence less than 0.3, while also we normalized the bounding box coordinates relative relative to the corresponding image size.
+For MOT17 and MOT20 we used and $E_{min} = 20$, $E_{max} = 160$ and for UA-DETRAC $E_{min} = 2$, $E_{max} = 10$.
+For all datasets we chose to filter-out any detections that have confidence less than 0.3, while also we normalized the bounding box coordinates relative relative to the corresponding image size.
 We opted for a batch size of 64.
 It is important to note that our training strategy processes each sample sequentially due to tracking information that need to be updated and propagated across each consecutive sample.
 Thus, to update our network's parameters during training we opted for gradient accumulation techniques to form a mini-batch.

-Regarding the architectural hyperparameters, we opted for a dual branch TADN module with 2 encoder and decoder layers with 2 heads for each attention layer exploiting both positional and appearance features.
+Regarding the architectural hyper-parameters, we opted for a dual branch TADN module with 2 encoder and decoder layers with 2 heads for each attention layer exploiting both positional and appearance features.
 We set $d_{model} = 128$, where 64 correspond to positional $L_{pos}$ and 64 to appearance features $L_{app}$.
-We used a MOT17 trained reid ResNet50 (\cite{resnet50}) as a feature extractor and a CMC-enabled Kalman motion model for both datasets.
-For all sequences of MOT17 and UA-DETRAC datasets, camera motion compensation (CMC) features were computed using the ECC algorithm introduced by \cite{ecc} to compensate for sudden camera motion changes present in some sequences.
+We used a MOT17 trained reid ResNet50 (\cite{resnet50}) as a feature extractor and a CMC-enabled Kalman motion model for all datasets.
+For all sequences, camera motion compensation (CMC) features were computed using the ECC algorithm introduced by \cite{ecc} to compensate for sudden camera motion changes present in some scenes.